aarnphm/tinymorph/docs/content/Design/MIS.md

 #### State Variables

+- `editorContent: string`
-- editorContent: String — Tracks the current content of the editor.
+   - Tracks the current content of the editor.
-- cursorPosition: Object — Tracks the current position of the cursor.
+- `cursorPosition: Object`
+  Tracks the current cursor position, including line and character offsets.
+- `editorView: Object`
+  Maintains the reference to the editor's current view, enabling extensions and configurations.

 #### Environment Variables

+- `window: DOMObject`
-window: DOMObject — Captures user input and resizing events.
+   - Captures user input, events, and resizing behavior for a responsive editing experience.

 #### Assumptions

 - User input is always valid and non-null when it is passed to the access programs.
-- The editor's state (e.g., cursor position, content) is synchronized with user actions.
+- The editor maintains state consistency with user interactions such as typing, selecting, and scrolling.
-- External modules, like the Markdown parser, are functioning correctly.
+- External modules for Markdown parsing, rendering, and extensions function correctly without failure.

 #### Access Routine Semantics

-renderMarkdown(content: string): HTML
+`renderMarkdown(content: string): HTML`

-- Transition: Converts Markdown content to HTML for rendering in the editor.
+- Transition: Processes the given Markdown content and converts it into a rendered HTML format for display.
-- Output: Returns a string of valid HTML.
+- Output: Returns a valid HTML string representation of the processed content.
-- Exception: Throws `InvalidInput` if the input string is null or empty.
+- Exception: Throws `InvalidInput` if the provided content is empty or invalid.

-renderMarkdown(content: string): HTML
+`applyVimBindings(): boolean`

 - Transition: Activates Vim-style keyboard bindings for advanced text navigation and editing.
 - Output: Returns `true` if bindings are successfully applied, otherwise `false`.
-- Exception: Throws `BindingError` if the bindings cannot be applied.
+- Exception: Throws `BindingError` if the bindings fail due to invalid configurations or system restrictions.

 #### Local Functions

-1. sanitizeInput(input: string): string
+1. `initializeEditor(state: EditorState): EditorView`
+   - Configures and initializes the editor view with a given state, including Markdown parsing and Vim extensions.

+2. `applyNoteSuggestion(noteContent: string): void`
+   - Integrates content from a note into the editor, either appending it or replacing selected text.
+Ensures that changes are reflected immediately in the editor's state.

+3. `sanitizeInput(input: string): string`
-   Ensures input content is free of harmful or invalid characters.
+   - Ensures that the provided input is free from invalid or harmful characters before being processed.

-2. logEvent(event: string): void
+4. `logEvent(event: string): void`
-   Records user interactions for debugging and analytics.
+   - Records interactions within the editor for debugging and analytics purposes.

-3. resetEditor(): void
+5. `resetEditor(): void`
-   Clears all current content and resets the editor state.
+   - Clears the editor's content and resets its state to the default configuration.

+6. `destroyEditor(): void`
+   - Cleans up the editor instance when the component is unmounted, releasing associated resources.

 ## MIS of Notes Module